Big Fernand in Fitzrovia

 The gourmet burger revolution which has hit the UK during the past decade isn’t over yet.
 High streets and foodie districts across London offer the most interesting selection of burgers that can be found in Europe, and the bottomless hype for the classic American dish keeps boosting new openings.

 Given the high level of competition and variety in this market segment, ventures need more than a good idea to conquer their space and clientele.
 Would you expect that from a French joint?
 The French are well-known for their classic, high-end food; they are also infamous for their hatred of foreign culinary traditions, especially those of Britain and America.

 However, all that glitters is not gold.
-The flavours are many and overwhelming, there is quality but there’s no balance.
-It’s a quality burger made by people who do not eat burgers: each ingredient is pushed to express a strong taste, with sprinkles of paprika (or some sweet chilli powder), coriander and mustard.
-Cheeses are good too, but they don’t complement the meat’s taste, they cover it.
-We tried Le Bartholomé (beef), Le Victor (veal) and Le Philibert (chicken).
+The flavours are many and overwhelming; there is quality but there’s no balance.
+It’s a high-class burger made by people who do not eat burgers: each ingredient, though it tastes good, expresses itself too aggressively, with sprinkles of paprika (or some sweet chilli powder), coriander and mustard.
+The cheeses are good too, but they don’t complement the meat’s taste – they cover it.
+We try Le Bartholomé (beef), Le Victor (veal) and Le Philibert (chicken).

 Filippo L’Astorina, the Editor

 For further information about Big Fernand, 19 Percy Street, London W1T 1DY, call 0771 127 8602 or enquire here.